-Research Output per year
+Research output per year

-I joined the School of Psychological Sciences and Health at Strathclyde in January 2015 as a research associate and moved to a teaching associate role in 2017.
+I joined the School of Psychological Sciences and Health at Strathclyde in January 2015 as a research associate and moved to a teaching role in 2017.
 I completed my PhD in social cognition/gender processing in language at the University of Sussex, my MSc in Psycholinguistics at the University of Edinburgh and my undergraduate degree in Applied Psychology at University College Cork.

-I teach on the below modules:
+I currently teach on the below modules:

 C8304 Cognition (Class leader)